kirarpit/decision-trees/README.md

 - `sudo pip3 install pandas numpy`
 - `python3 main.py`

+Random Forest implementation can be run by the following command.
+- `python3 forest.py`

 ## Problem Description
 Splice junctions are points on a DNA sequence at which superfluous DNA is removed during the process of protein creation in higher organisms.
 The problem posed in this dataset is to recognise, given a sequence of DNA, the boundaries between exons (the parts of the DNA sequence retained after splicing) and introns (the parts of the DNA sequence that are spliced out).
 This problem consists of two subtasks: recognising exon/intron boundaries (referred to as EI sites), and recognising intron/exon boundaries (IE sites).
 (In the biological community, IE borders are referred to as ""acceptors"" while EI borders are referred to as ""donors"".)